flvossen/data-project-group-19/README.md

   labs(title = "Histogram per Group", x = "Calprotectine (µg/g)", y = "Frequency") +
   theme_minimal()
 ```
+From the boxplots and histogram, we observed that there are outliers in the non-IBD group.
+These can be filtered using IQR boundaries and subsequently excluded from the data.
+The outliers are removed to improve the statistical power of the test.

 Calculating the IQR boundaries per group:
 ```{r}